Jisu70/-uptime-monitoring-api-raw-node/README.md

 ## Features:

 Link Monitoring: Users can define the links they want to monitor for uptime or downtime.
 Uptime Status: The API periodically checks the provided links and determines their current status (up or down).
 RESTful API: The application follows REST architectural principles, allowing users to interact with it using standard HTTP methods.
+Token-Based Authentication: The API employs token-based authentication to ensure secure access and protect user data.
-Raw Node.js Implementation: The project is implemented using pure Node.js without relying on any third-party modules or packages, showcasing your proficiency in core Node.js concepts.
+Raw Node.js Implementation: The project is implemented using pure Node.js without relying on any third-party modules or packages

 ### Getting Started: